-In November, 1982, the baccalaureate program received full accreditation from the Board of Nurse Examiners of the State of Texas and in December, 1983, the National League for Nursing granted initial accreditation, which was retroactive prior to the first graduation in June, 1983.
+In November, 1982, the undergraduate program received full accreditation from the Board of Nurse Examiners of the State of Texas and in December, 1983, the National League for Nursing granted initial accreditation, which was retroactive prior to the first graduation in June, 1983.
 Continued accreditation was granted in March, 1992.
-Thus, the baccalaureate program maintains the two professional accreditation statuses.
-The Master of Science program received initial accreditation in March, 1992.
+Thus, the underegraduate program maintains the two professional accreditation statuses.
+The graduate program received initial accreditation in March, 1992.